oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_devops_deployment_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>Namespace either environment A or environment B where artifacts are deployed.</div>
+                                            <div>Namespace either environment A or environment B where artifacts are deployed.
+Example:  blue - Name of the namespace where blue artifacts were deployed. green - Name of the namespace where green artifacts were deployed.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>
                                                 <div style="font-size: smaller; color: blue; word-wrap: break-word; word-break: break-all;">namespace_example</div>